AdobeDocs/experience-platform.en/help/profile/pseudonymous-profiles.md

 ### How can Pseudonymous Profile data expiry be used in conjunction with Experience Event data expiry?

-Pseudonymous Profile data expiry and Experience Event data expiry are synergetic, working well with each other.
+Pseudonymous Profile data expiry and Experience Event data expiry can be used to complement each other.

 You should **always** set up Experience Event data expiry in your datasets, based on your needs of retaining data about your known customers.
 Once Experience Event data expiry is set up, you can use Pseudonymous Profile data expiry to automatically remove Pseudonymous Profiles.
 Typically, the data expiry period for Pseudonymous Profiles is less than the data expiry period for Experience Events.